Homeschooling in Arizona: Requirements, Costs, and How to Start

 What subjects are required for homeschooling in Arizona?

-Arizona requires instruction in: History, Language Arts, Math, Other, Science.
+Arizona requires instruction in: History, Language Arts, Math, Reading, Science.

 What ages are covered by compulsory education in Arizona?